Skip to content

 Recently, KAAN Architecten completed the Education Centre for the University of Groningen and JUMP, a large-scale, versatile building in Aubervilliers, Paris.

 Currently, the office is engaged in several high-profile projects across Europe.
-Among them are the new terminal at Amsterdam Airport Schiphol, the refurbishment of the National Bank of Belgium in Brussels, a 155m tower in the city center of Rotterdam, a laboratory and office building at CERN in Geneva, the renovation of the Paul-Henri Spaak building at the European Parliament in Brussels.
+Among them are the new terminal at Amsterdam Airport Schiphol, the refurbishment of the National Bank of Belgium in Brussels, a 155m tower in the city center of Rotterdam, a laboratory and office building at CERN in Geneva, and the renovation of the Paul-Henri Spaak building at the European Parliament in Brussels.

 Research and education are integral to the practice, with partners and team members actively engaging in teaching and academic exchange.